-After completing BMED 173, students will be able to:
+After completing BMED 173 History and Philosophy of Health and Healthcare, students will be able to:

 - Describe and analyze important people, events and trends that have influenced the development of five core subjects in the BHSc program (anatomy, physiology, pathology, pharmacology, population and global health) in order to understand what role technological developments and social values play in the construction and application of science.

 - Understand different perspectives on controversial issues in contemporary health science fields in order to critically assess them.

 - Identify relevant sources and carry out research using traditional and web-based resources.

 As Communicators, health professionals form relationships with patients and their families* that facilitate the gathering and sharing of essential information for effective health care.

 As Scholars, health professionals demonstrate a lifelong commitment to excellence in practice through continuous learning and by teaching others, evaluating evidence, and contributing to scholarship.

 As Professionals, health professionals are committed to the health and well-being of individual patients and society through ethical practice, high personal standards of behaviour, accountability to the profession and society, physician-led regulation, and maintenance of personal health.